WA lawmakers start remake of drug possession laws

 OLYMPIA — Two proposals emerged this week to update how Washington law deals with possession of illicit drugs, a quandary the state has faced since the Washington Supreme Court struck down the state’s drug possession statute as unconstitutional in early 2021.

-That year, in a decision in State v.
+That year, in State v.
 Blake, the justices threw out the state’s drug possession statute because it criminalized possession even when a person did not knowingly have drugs.

 That left the Legislature to decide whether having illicit drugs like cocaine and heroin should remain a crime.